 A question that we get asked every day!
 Fortunately Norfolk Island enjoys an agreeable sub-tropical climate.
 To experience Norfolk Island’s best weather, visit during the months of October to March.
 The warmest months, are January, February and March.
-However, Norfolk is lucky to have an amazing calendar of events that spread across the entire calendar year to plan your trip around.
+However, Norfolk Island is lucky to have an amazing calendar of events spread across the entire year to plan your trip around.

 What is there to do on Norfolk Island?

-Although a small island, Norfolk is packed with things to see and do.
+Although a small island, Norfolk Island is packed with things to see and do.
 Many tours and guided experiences are available from local operators that can explore the rich history of our island like a walking tour of World Heritage Kingston, or explore our picturesque environment with a bird watching tour, or taste our island’s unique cultural food at an Island Fish Fry.
-In addition to organised tours there are lots of things to do independently under your own steam.
+In addition to organised tours, there are lots of things to do independently under your own steam.
 Make sure you check out Emily Bay, a stunning lagoon enjoyed by visitors and locals alike.